mlcommons/mobile_app_open/mobile_back_litert/tools/sd_gpu/README.md

 Each conversion runs the original and the rewrite on the same random inputs and prints `max_abs_diff`; anything other than `0.000e+00` aborts the write.

-The conversion is deterministic: running it in two different environments produced byte-identical files, so the checksums the backend settings carry stay valid for anyone who regenerates the models rather than downloading them.
+Running the converter twice, in two separately built environments, produced byte-identical files, which is why the backend settings can carry these md5s.
+Note the limits of that: `ai-edge-litert` is pinned above but `numpy` and `flatbuffers` are not, so this is evidence of determinism rather than a guarantee of it.
+If a regenerated file does not match, download it instead of assuming the checksum is stale.

+Note also what the equivalence check does **not** cover.
+It runs both models through the CPU `Interpreter` on one seeded input set per model.
+That establishes the rewrite computes the same function on that sample; it does not exercise the fp16 Metal path these models are actually selected for, and it is not a proof for all inputs.

 | file | md5 |
 | --- | --- |